-Economic Development of the Late Russian Empire in a Regional Perspective
+A Regional Perspective on the Economic Development of the late Russian Empire

 Keywords: Russia, national accounting, regions